 Supply Chain Initiatives

 Despite the very small amount of utility scale wind installed, the Southeast is home to a significant portion of the industry's manufacturing supply chain.
-At present, there are at least 112 manufacturing facilities in the 11 Southeastern states that provide components to the wind industry.
-As land-based projects are developed in the SE, and especially offshore wind projects, we can expect to see the supply chain grow.
+At present, there are at least 112 manufacturing facilities in the 11 southeastern states that provide components to the wind industry.
+As land-based projects are developed in the southeast, and especially offshore wind projects, we can expect to see the supply chain grow.